 The Edinburgh Postnatal Depression Scale (EPDS) is a set of 10 screening questions that can indicate whether a parent has symptoms that are common in women with depression and anxiety during pregnancy and in the year following the birth of a child.
 This is not intended to provide a diagnosis – only trained health professionals should do this.

 It is strongly recommended that this set of questions is completed with a health professional.

 To complete this set of questions, the parent should select the number next to the response that comes closest to how they have felt in the past seven days.

 The total score is calculated by adding the numbers selected for each of the 10 items.
 If the parent’s score is 10 points or above, they should speak to a health professional about those symptoms.

 Translated Versions of the EPDS Questionnaire

 The following are translated versions to be used by health professionals only.
 It is strongly recommended that parents complete these questions with a health professional.

-Additional translations available upon request to email@example.com
+Translations in Arabic, Urdu, Dari and Serbo-Croatian are available upon request to email@example.com